nasif-co/Asterism/Code Descriptions/Server.md

   setInterval(standbyUpdater,(20*60000)); //Sends the current position to the sliders every 20 min, making sure they are all in sync
 });
 ```
-This first event happens only once, when the server starts and we establish connection with the XBee through the serial port.
-However, it is here where we setup 3 important intervals for the inner-workings of the server:
+This first event happens only once, when the server starts, and is in charge of establishing connection with the XBee through the serial port.
+However, it is here where we set up 3 important intervals for the inner-workings of the server:

 ##### checkForOverflow Interval
 ```js